NidhikumariVadodariya/NidhisBookStore_/NidhisBookStore/README.txt

 Made SD.cs file ang give reference to the .Utility project from the main NidhisBookStore project..
 UPDATE README

 Move HomeController folder to the new Cistomer area that is being made into Areas folder in general main project and modify Startup.cs file with {area=Customer} and Edit code into the moved HomeContoller.cs..
 UPDATED README..
+Make new Admin area like Customer and Added new Files into View folder and deleted Data and View folder like Customer.UPDATE README..